CWWhitney/ethnoforestry_agroforestry/README.md

 ## Overview

-Welcome to the Ethnoforestry and Agroforestry Collection!
-This repository is dedicated to gathering resources, tools, and information related to ethnoforestry and agroforestry practices.
-Whether you're a researcher, practitioner, or just curious about these sustainable land management approaches, this collection aims to provide a comprehensive guide.

-## Ethnoforestry and Agroforestry
+Gathering resources, tools, and information related to ethnoforestry

-Ethnoforestry is the study and practice of the relationship between people and forests, particularly focusing on the traditional knowledge and cultural practices associated with forest management.
-Agroforestry is an integrated land use management system that combines trees and shrubs with agricultural crops and/or livestock.
+Ethnoforestry is the study and practice of the relationship between people and forests, particularly focusing on the traditional knowledge and cultural practices associated with forest management - this include agroforestry, an integrated land use management system that combines trees and shrubs with agricultural crops and/or livestock.

 Figure Ethnoforestry v2
 ![diagram_forestry drawio](https://github.com/CWWhitney/ethnoforestry_agroforestry/assets/19190662/b1f80d11-6123-46ac-a8d2-304ec2bd2a9a)